Improved performance guarantees for Tukey's median: Introduction

+Figure \ref{fig:contourslimit} shows that the empirical contours become smoother and approach their population counterparts as the sample size grows.
 Even when $\mu_\ast$ is unique, the Tukey's set can have a non-empty interior.
-For instance, if $d=3$, then the set $\arg\max_{z\in \mathbb R^d}\ED{n}{z}$ can be a single point, an interval, or a convex polytope, see example 3.1 in \citep{pokorny2024another}.
+For instance, if $d=3$, then the set $\arg\max_{z\in \mathbb R^d}\ED{n}{z}$ can be a single point, an interval, or a convex polytope, see Example 3.1 in \cite{pokorny2024another}.
 This raises a natural question: \textit{what is the typical diameter of this set?} In the univariate case ($d=1$), the sample median is unique when $n$ is odd, and when $n$ is even, the diameter equals $L_n = \l|X_{\l(\frac{n}{2}+1 \r)} - X_{\l(\frac{n}{2}\r)}\r|$.
 Under mild assumptions and using the classical results on order statistics \citep{renyi1953theory}, the expected value of $L_n$ can be shown to be of order $c/n$ for a constant $c$ that depends on the distribution.
 To the best of our knowledge, the question was open for $d\geq 2$.
 We make a step towards answering it and prove (see Corollary \ref{corollary:tukey-set}) that with high probability, diameter of empirical Tukey's set decays faster than $n^{-1/2}$.
-When $d=2$, we obtain sharper estimates and show that the diameter is of order $n^{-3/4}\log^{3/2}$.
-These results follow from the general upper (Theorem \ref{th:diameter}) and lower (Theorem \ref{th:depth:difference}) bounds for the diameter of the sets of ``deep points'' that are proven to sharp in some cases.
+When $d=2$, we obtain sharper estimates and show that the diameter is of order $n^{-3/4}\log^{1/2}(n)$.
+These results follow from the general upper (Theorem \ref{th:diameter}) and lower (Theorem \ref{th:depth:difference}) bounds for the diameter of the sets of ``deep points'' that are proven to be sharp in some cases.